SanjeevKGupta/example/policy/README.md

   - Edit to modify the current deployment constraint `sale == true` to `sale == false` instead.
   - Save and watch the effect of this changed deployment policy.

-**3.3** View the services on nodes node-Azure and node-GCP again.
+**3.3** View the services on nodes node-Cloud-A and node-Cloud-B again.
 After few minutes
-  - `service2` will disappear on `node-Azure` as this service is no longer targeted for node-Azure anymore.
+  - `service2` will disappear on `node-Cloud-A` as this service is no longer targeted for node-Cloud-A anymore.
-  - `service2` will appear on `node-GCP` in addition to already running `service1`
+  - `service2` will appear on `node-Cloud-B` in addition to already running `service1`

 #### `Result`
 By updating appropriate deployment policies, workload can be moved from one node to another, a powerful business imperative.